What is Scrum Methodology, Everything You Need To Know

 The Development Team works with the Sprint Goal in mind all the time, and this affects their functionality and use of technology.
 When the is a change in expectations, the Development Team and the Product Owner will facilitate collaboration to negotiation the scope of the Sprint Backlog in the Sprint.

 Each day the Development Team set aside 15 minutes to synchronise their activities and develop a plan for the next 24 hours.
 This is known as the Daily Scrum.
-It involves an inspection of the work that has been done since the last Daily Scrum and then looking forward to the work that needs to be done before the next one.
+It involves an inspection of the work that has been done since the last Daily Scrum and then taking look at work that needs to be done before the next one.

 It is essential that the time and place of the Daily Scrum remain the same each day, as this will bring down any complexity.
 In the meeting, the Development Team will explore:

-- What was done the day before that helped them meet the Sprint Goal
+- What was done yesterday that helped the team to meet the Sprint Goa

-- What was done today to help them meet the Sprint Goal
+- What was done today to help meet the Sprint Goal

-- What impediments may be preventing their ability to meet the Sprint Goal
+- What impediments may be preventing team´s ability to meet the Sprint Goal

 This means that the Daily Scrum is like a tracker for progress inspection of the Sprint Goal.
 It ensures that work is on track and based on the Sprint Backlog and makes it so much easier to meet the goal.
 The Development Team are challenged during the Daily Scrum to work together as a self-organizing team through detailed discussions where they may have to adapt or replay the rest of the Sprint’s work.